The seniority quantum number in Tensor Network States: Applications

 We study the neon dimer in the aug-cc-pVDZ basis; it was found that this basis set has a favorable tradeoff between mitigating BSSE and numerical stability issues of larger basis sets.
 Calculations with different seniority sectors are executed while using DOCI-optimized orbitals with a frozen $1s$ core.
 Reduced bond dimensions up to 800 are used for the DMRG calculations.
 As the aug-cc-pVDZ basis is a rather small basis for capturing dispersion forces, appropriately removing BSSE is important.
 This is done by using the Boys and Bernardi counterpoise correction~\cite{Boys_1970}.

 In \autoref{fig:Ne2_dz} the raw uncorrected results are given for the different calculations.
-For all seniority calculations the neon dimer seems to be bonding.
-However, for seniority-zero and seniority-two-plus-zero the bonding seems to be very weak; only for $\nu \leq 4$ calculations and higher the bonding character is qualitatively corresponding with the full seniority case.
+For all seniority calculations the neon dimer seems to be bound.
+However, for seniority-zero and seniority-two-plus-zero is is very weakly bound; only for $\nu \leq 4$ calculations and higher the neon dimer bounds qualitatively corresponding with the full seniority case.
 For the counterpoise correction, equivalent calculations as for the dimer are executed but where one neon atom is replaced by a chargeless, electronless ghost atom.
 This way, we can approximately correct for the extra stabilization each neon monomer experiences by the extra added basis functions of the other monomer.
 The BSSE-corrected dissociation energy for the dimer at distance $r$ is then given by

 The same level of theory should be used for these ghost calculations as for the original calculation.
 This poses a difficulty since the seniority restricted calculations are not size consistent; $E_\mathrm{dissoc}(r \to \infty)$ does not tend to zero as is desired.
 Assume we have executed a dimer calculation with $\nu \leq 4$, using ghost calculations with the same $\nu \leq 4$ will over-correct, while ghost calculations at the lower $\nu \leq 2$ will under-correct.
 We try to solve this problem by both over- and under-correcting and shift both curves to 0 in the dissociation limit.
 Results for these BSSE-corrections are given for different seniority sectors in \autoref{fig:Ne2_dz_BSSE} with the grayed area indicating where the exact BSSE-correction is expected to be.
-From \autoref{fig:Ne2_dz_BSSE}a and \autoref{fig:Ne2_dz_BSSE}b, it seems that the weak bonding character present in \autoref{fig:Ne2_dz} for $\nu = 0$ and $\nu \leq 2$ practically or completely disappears when taking BSSE-corrections into account.
-When correcting $\nu \leq 4$ calculations, the over-corrected dissociation underestimates the dissociation energy a bit with respect to the FCI BSSE-corrected calculations while the under-corrected dissociation overestimates the dissociation energy, as can be expected.
-It seems thus that calculations with seniority-zero and seniority-two do not model the needed dispersion and at least seniority-four is needed.
-This suggests the breaking of at least one electron pair at each \ce{Ne} atom is needed, inducing polarization effects in each atom which give rise to the dispersion energy.
+From \autoref{fig:Ne2_dz_BSSE}a and \autoref{fig:Ne2_dz_BSSE}b, it seems that the weak bound present in \autoref{fig:Ne2_dz} for $\nu = 0$ and $\nu \leq 2$ practically or completely disappears when taking BSSE-corrections into account.
+When correcting $\nu \leq 4$ calculations, the over-corrected dissociation underestimates the dissociation energy a bit with respect to the BSSE-corrected full-seniority tensor network calculations (which approximate FCI) while the under-corrected dissociation overestimates the dissociation energy, as can be expected.